Keira Walsh: 2024–present: Overcoming over-reliance and Euro 2025

-Great Britain
+Great Britain (2021)

-Walsh was part of the Great Britain women's football team at the 2020 Summer Olympics held in Tokyo in 2021.
-Team GB went out in the quarterfinals, losing to the Matildas; Walsh took the first shot at goal in this match, a powerful strike that slammed against the bottom of the post.
-As the game went to extra time, Walsh again opened striking, with this attempt tipped over the top of the net by a fingertip save.
+Walsh was part of the Great Britain women's football team at the 2020 Summer Olympics held in Tokyo in 2021, making three appearances.
+Team GB went out in the quarterfinals, losing to the Matildas in a game that saw Walsh play sometimes as an attacking outlet.
+She took the first shot at goal in the fifth minute, before beating Australian goalkeeper Teagan Micah but hitting the post with a powerful strike in the fifteenth.
+As the game went to extra time, Walsh again opened striking, with a strong shot from distance tipped over the top of the net by a fingertip save in the 96th minute.
+A minute later, she was sent forward again, but was unable to score in the match that GB lost 3–4.